Hong Kong home prices climb to new peaks, but growth pace slows

 Hong Kong's home prices edged up 0.69 percent in June from May, the smallest rise since December last year, according to data released by the Rating and Valuation Department on Monday.
 From a year earlier, prices surged 21.6 percent.

-The record prices come even as Hong Kong's Monetary Authority announced an eighth round of mortgage tightening measures in May to help restrain sky-rocketing prices.
+The record prices come even as Hong Kong announced an eighth round of mortgage tightening measures in May to help restrain sky-rocketing prices.
 Analysts say these curbs could push more people to non-bank lenders, many of them the financing arms of developers.

 Hong Kong's new leader, Carrie Lam, who was sworn in on July 1 has pledged to make home prices more affordable.
 Prices rose 9.3 percent from January to June this year.

-Chinese President Xi Jinping also voiced concern over the city's property market when he visited on July 1 to swear in Lam and celebrate the 20th anniversary of Hong Kong returning to Chinese rule.
+Chinese President Xi Jinping also voiced concern over the city's property market when he visited on July 1.

-"Housing and other issues that affect the daily life of the people have become more serious," Xi said in a speech.
+"Housing and other issues that affect the daily life of the people have become more serious," Xi said in a speech on the 20th anniversary of Hong Kong's return to Chinese rule.

-Income inequality is at its highest level in over four decades in Hong Kong, stoking discontent in the city that has been rocked by large-scale protests in recent years over calls for more affordable housing and full democracy.
+Income inequality is at its highest level in over four decades in Hong Kong, stoking discontent in the city that has been rocked by large-scale protests in recent years over calls for more affordable housing as well as democracy.

+Hong Kong's chief executive Lam told Reuters in an interview earlier this month the "ultimate solution" in making housing more affordable lies with increasing supply.

+The number of private flats coming to market in the next three to four years will rise to 98,000 units, according to the Transport and Housing Bureau, a record high since these estimates were available 13 years ago.

 Senior director at property consultancy Knight Frank, Thomas Lam, said he expects prices to edge up for the rest of the year, but at a slower pace of just 2-3 percent, as some purchasing power had already been absorbed over the past 10 months or so.